Global Lawmakers Pledge to Push Ban on Forced Organ Harvesting

 0:00

 A group of lawmakers from 28 countries has pledged to push for laws to prevent complicity in the Chinese communist regime’s forced organ harvesting, the Inter-Parliamentary Alliance on China (IPAC) said in a Nov.
-12 press release.
+12 statement.

-The group of China hawks issued a communiqué following its fifth annual summit in Brussels on Nov.
-8, when members also discussed issues including Tibet, Taiwan, the South China Sea, and the Chinese regime’s leveraging of critical raw material dependencies.
+The group issued a communiqué following its fifth annual summit in Brussels on Nov.
+8, at which members also discussed issues such as Tibet, Taiwan, the South China Sea, and the Chinese regime’s leveraging of critical raw material dependencies.

 Forced organ harvesting in China is the state-sanctioned extraction of organs by force, mostly from prisoners of conscience, for transplantation purposes.

-While witness testimonies suggest the practice has existed in China since the 1990s, its scale ballooned after the turn of the century, correlating closely with the regime’s persecution of Falun Gong, or Falun Dafa, a spiritual discipline based on the principles of truthfulness, compassion, and tolerance.
+Although witness testimonies suggest that the practice has existed in China since the 1990s, its scale ballooned after the turn of the century, correlating closely with the regime’s persecution of Falun Gong, or Falun Dafa, a spiritual discipline based on the principles of truthfulness, compassion, and tolerance.

-Investigators and campaigners say that the mass incarceration of Falun Gong practitioners, as well as their healthy lifestyle, made them a perfect “donor” pool for what was soon to be the CCP’s billion-dollar on-demand transplant industry.
+Investigators and campaigners say the mass incarceration of Falun Gong practitioners, as well as their healthy lifestyle, made them a perfect “donor” pool for what was soon to be the CCP’s $1 billion on-demand transplant industry.

 In 2019, the London-based independent China Tribunal, chaired by prominent judge and barrister Geoffrey Nice, concluded that the Chinese regime had committed torture and crimes against humanity through state-sanctioned forced organ harvesting from prisoners of conscience.
 The tribunal found that the victims were mainly Falun Gong practitioners and that the practice had been carried out on a significant scale.

-Since then, investigators have also found evidence that the Uyghur people and other ethnic minority groups have fallen victim to organ harvesting.
+Since then, investigators have also found evidence that the Uyghur people and other ethnic minority groups have been subjected to organ harvesting.

 In recent years, lawmakers from several legislatures have taken steps to stop their citizens from traveling to China to receive organ transplants.